kohkimakimoto/cofu/docs/resources_resource.md

 execute "ls -la"

--- you can use varilabes
+-- you can use varilabes in the recipe. print(var.variable1) print(var.variable2)
-print(var.variable1)
-print(var.variable2)
 ```